“Winter

 strength.
 The later in the season it gets, the longer it will take to reach these points.

-We at Cole County Industries value you as a customer.
-We take pride in
+Industries value you as a customer.
+We take pride in providing concrete for your projects.

-concrete investment to avoid unnecessary repairs and affected surfaces when spring arrives.
+Please take caution in protecting your concrete investment to avoid unnecessary repairs and affected surfaces when

-service available.
-For this reason we want YOU, OUR CUSTOMER, to be informed of the precautions to take in protecting your
+to be informed of the precautions to take in protecting your concrete for the duration.

-Please pass this information on to your customers, clients, neighbors, friends, etc!!!
+information on to your customers, clients, neighbors, friends, etc!!!
+For our contractors, please let us

-For our contractors, please let us know if you would like us to mail a copy of this document to your home-owner/customer.
-If you have any further questions, please contact us at 573.635.4101.
+know if you would like us to mail a copy of this document to your home-owner/customer.
+If you have any

-You may also find more information at: www.colecountyconcrete.com.
-You may also e-mail questions and/or additional addresses to: jluebbering13@colecountyconcrete.com
+Please e-mail questions and/or additional addresses to: jason@colecountyconcrete.com

 The staff of Cole County Industries thanks you for your business throughout the year, and we wish everyone a safe and